-Baby: By the end of your first trimester your baby will weigh about 1/2 ounce and measure about 3 inches long.
-You will be able to see your baby’s heartbeat via ultrasound by around your sixth week of pregnancy and you might hear your babies heartbeat with a doppler by the time you are nine to ten weeks along
+Baby: By the end of your first trimester, your baby will weigh about 1/2 ounce and measure about 3 inches long.
+You will be able to see your baby’s heartbeat via ultrasound by around your sixth week of pregnancy, and you might hear your baby's heartbeat with a doppler by the time you are nine to ten weeks along.

 Mom: A lot of moms feel better during the second trimester.
 Morning sickness may be subsiding.
 You may have a little more energy than you did during your first trimester.
 You can expect to gain about a pound a week during your second trimester.
 You will most likely start showing in your second trimester, if you haven’t already.
 Sometime during the second trimester, you may start to feel your baby move.
 Don’t worry if you don’t feel your baby right away.
 Many first time moms don’t feel their babies move until they are about 20 weeks pregnant.

 Baby: Your baby may seem to move around less during the third trimester as she runs out of room.
-At birth your baby weighs may weigh around 7 ½ lbs and about 20-22 inches long.
+At birth, your baby may weigh around 7 ½ lbs and about 20-22 inches long.